zendannyy/logging/QUICKSTART.md

 4. **Read Full Documentation**
    - See `README.md` for detailed information
-   - Explore configuration files for customization
+   - Explore config files for customization

 ## Troubleshooting

-### What services are Not Starting?
+### To see what services are not starting

 ```bash
 # Check logs